triton-inference-server/pytorch_backend/README.md

 ### Parameters

-Disabling the optimized execution of the PyTorch models is done through the Parameters section of the model's 'config.pbtxt' file.
+Triton exposes some flags to control the execution mode of the TorchScript models through the Parameters section of the model's 'config.pbtxt' file.

 * `DISABLE_OPTIMIZED_EXECUTION`: Boolean flag to disable the optimized execution of TorchScript models.
 By default the optimized execuiton is always enabled.